increase conversions on your website

 8

-Without lazy loading, every image and video on your page loads at once, even those that aren’t immediately visible.
-This significantly slows down your site, increasing bounce rates and reducing engagement—both of which negatively impact conversions.
+Without lazy loading, every image and video on your page loads at once, even those that are not immediately visible.
+This significantly slows down your site, increasing bounce rates and reducing engagement-both of which hurt conversions.

-Lazy loading ensures that only the images and videos in view load, improving performance and keeping users focused on key actions like clicking “Buy Now” or submitting a form.
-Cloudflare explains that lazy loading reduces bandwidth usage and speeds up page load times, creating a smoother user experience that keeps visitors engaged and more likely to convert.
+Lazy loading means only the images and videos in view load first, improving performance and keeping users focused on key actions like clicking “Buy Now” or submitting a form.
+Cloudflare explains that lazy loading reduces bandwidth usage and speeds up page load times, creating a smoother experience that keeps visitors engaged and more likely to convert.

 9